Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

 \item For all $1 \leq i,j \leq t_p$ such that $\DDD_i = 0$ and $\DDD_j=1$, remove from $G_i(X)$ all common factors with $K_j(X)$.
 If $G_i(X)$ is now either linear, or quadratic and irreducible over $\F_p$, let $K_i(X) = G_i(X)$ and store the pair $(\OO_i,K_i(X))$ and set $\DDD_i=1$.

 \item Repeat Step~\ref{gcd2} until $\DDD_i=1$ for all $1\leq i \leq t_p$.
 Output the list of pairs

 \end{enumerate}

 The correctness of Algorithm~2 is guaranteed by the correctness of Algorithm~1.
-Furthermore Algorithm~2 is always guaranteed to halt, which may seem surprising given that the same is not true for Algorithm~1 in the general case.
+Furthermore Algorithm~2 is always guaranteed to halt, which may seem surprising given that we do not know if the same is true for Algorithm~1 in the general case.
 To see that Algorithm~2 does always halt, we define a transitive order $\preceq$ on the set of maximal order types as follows: $\OO_i \preceq \OO_k$ if and only if $\OO_k$ optimally dominates $\OO_i$ up to $6p$ (meaning that $\theta'_{\OO_i^T}(m) \le \theta'_{\OO_k^T}(m)$ for all $1 \le m \le 6p$).

 We observe that if $\OO_i \preceq \OO_k$ and $\OO_k \preceq \OO_i$, then both orders $\OO_i$ and $\OO_k$ represent the same integers up to $6p$ with the same optimal multiplicity, and so it follows by Schiemann~\cite{Schiemann} and Lemma~\ref{thetaseries} that they are of the same type, i.e., $\OO_i=\OO_k$.
-Hence $\preceq$ is a partial order on the set of maximal order types $\{\OO_1, \OO_2, ..., \OO_{t_p}\}$.
+Hence $\preceq$ is a partial order on the set of maximal order types $\{\OO_1, \OO_2, \dots , \OO_{t_p}\}$.

 Now consider that we have just finished Step~\ref{next2} of Algorithm~2 and consider $1\leq i\leq t_p$ such that $\DDD_i = 0$ (if $\DDD_i = 1$ for all $1\leq i\leq t_p$ then the algorithm clearly terminates without even performing Step~\ref{gcd2}).
 WLOG assume $i = 1$.
-From the remark following Algorithm~1, we know $G_1(X)$ is square-free and so before performing Step~\ref{gcd2} we can write
+From the discussion following Algorithm~1, we know $G_1(X)$ is square-free and so before performing Step~\ref{gcd2} we can write

 where the $j$-invariants $j_1, j_2, \ldots, j_k$ are all distinct and represent at least two different maximal orders i.e., we don't have $k=1$, nor do we have $k=2$ and $j_1, j_2$ form a conjugate pair.
 WLOG assume that $\OO(j_1) = \OO_1$ i.e., $j_1$ is the correct $j$-invariant associated with $\OO_1$, and likewise that $\OO(j_2) = \OO_2, \OO(j_3) = \OO_3$, etc..